Changes have been made to the eGFR (estimated glomerular filtration rate) calculation.

 - Check if a potential living donor has kidneys that are working well

-What change is being made to the eGFR calculation and why?
+What change was made to the eGFR calculation and why?

 Here is a sample of what your lab report may currently look like.